front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-theme.md

 People having an understanding of [layout overrides in Magento](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/layouts/layout-override.html), [child themes in Wordpress](https://developer.wordpress.org/themes/advanced-topics/child-themes/) / [Prestashop](https://devdocs.prestashop.com/1.7/themes/reference/template-inheritance/parent-child-feature/), [templates override in Drupal](https://www.drupal.org/docs/8/theming/twig/working-with-twig-templates), [themes in CakePHP](https://book.cakephp.org/3.0/en/views/themes.html) or other similar implementations should easily understand this mechanism in Front-Commerce.

-Your own theme will be located in its own folder and will use by default components from parent theme(s) — at least from Front-Commerce base theme.
+Your own theme will be located in its own folder and will use default components from parent theme(s) — at least from Front-Commerce base theme.
 You would then copy the files you want to override in your theme folder by maintaining an identical file structure.
-Your component will be used instead of the base one anywhere across the application.
+Your component will then be used instead of the one in your parent theme(s).

-Themes are part of a module’s web area.
-Hence you must follow theses steps:
+This translates in those three steps:

 1. define the module in the base configuration file
 2. copy the file (`js`, `scss` or `gql`) you want to override in the `theme` folder of your module